jzsmoreno/likelihood/README.md

 # likelihood Package

-Code generated from the Machine Learning course taught by Ivan Avalos López and his server J. A. Moreno-Guerra.
+Code generated from the Machine Learning course taught by Ivan Avalos Lopez and his server J. A. Moreno-Guerra.